google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 CT-using TLS servers MUST use at least one of the mechanisms described below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
+(Of course, a server can only send a TLS extension if the client has specified it first.)
+Servers
-They SHOULD also present corresponding inclusion proofs and STHs.
+SHOULD also present corresponding inclusion proofs and STHs.

 A server can provide SCTs using